LogtalkDotOrg/logtalk3/tools/ports/NOTES.md

 deterministic exits and exits that leave choice-points (represented using `*exit` in the profiling result tables).

-Currently, only B-Prolog, Quintus Prolog, SICStus Prolog, SWI-Prolog, and YAP are supported.
-Other backend compilers provide a limited implementation of the `format/2-3` predicates that cannot be used to output nicely formatted tables of the profiling data.

 All source files are formatted using tabs (the recommended setting is a tab width equivalent to 4 spaces).